zulip/zulip/templates/zerver/for/tum-case-study.md

 “Our default teaching platform is Moodle, which is fine for announcements, but does not scale for discussions,” Tobias says.
-“Our university also hosts rocket.chat, but when some colleagues tried it for a large class, it was a complete mess.”
+“Our university also hosts Rocket.Chat, but when some colleagues tried it for a large class, it was a complete mess.”
 Due to strict European regulations, cloud-only solutions like Piazza, Slack and Discord were non-starters for data privacy reasons.
 “I checked Mattermost and